-Your annual pension is based on a formula that multiplies your final average compensation (FAC) under the Defined Benefit (DB) plan by a pension factor times your years of credited service under the Defined Benefit (DB) plan.
+Your annual pension is based on a formula that multiplies your FAC under the Defined Benefit (DB) Plan by a pension factor times your years of credited service (YOS) under the DB Plan.

 Note: There are different pension formulas for covered employees and conservation officers.
-Click here for more information.
+See the Covered Employees & Conservation Officers section for more information.

 Final average compensation (FAC).

-Your highest three consecutive years of compensation under the DB plan are averaged to determine your final average compensation, or FAC.
-If you are a conservation officer, your highest two consecutive years of compensation are used.
-For more details on the types of compensation used in your FAC, click here.
+Your highest three consecutive years of compensation under the DB Plan are averaged to determine your FAC.
+If you're a conservation officer, your highest two consecutive years of compensation are used.
+See details on the types of compensation used in your FAC.

-Note: Your highest consecutive years of earnings may have occurred earlier in your career, however, we still refer to it as your final average compensation.
+Note: Your highest consecutive years of earnings may have occurred earlier in your career; however, we still refer to it as your FAC.

 Years of service (YOS).

-Your years of service reflects the years, or fractions of years, you have worked for the state of Michigan or one of its noncentral agencies under the DB plan.
-You are credited with a full year if you work 2,080 regular hours; however you may earn no more than one year of service credit in any given year.
+Your years of service (YOS) reflect the years, or fractions of years, you have worked for the State of Michigan or one of its noncentral agencies under the DB Plan.
+You are credited with a full year if you work 2,080 regular hours; however, you may earn no more than 1 YOS credit in any given year.

 Only regular, non-overtime hours are counted.
-Any work that is less than full-time or intermittent is evaluated using the regular hours worked converted to a fraction of a year.
-For example, if you work half-time you earn 0.5 years of service for each year of employment.
-(Exception: You are not considered part-time if you work a shortened schedule due to Voluntary Plan A measures, mandatory furlough hours, or the banked leave time program hours.
+Any work that is less than full time or intermittent is evaluated using the regular hours worked converted to a fraction of a year.
+For example, if you work half time you earn 0.5 YOS for each year of employment.
+(Exception: You are not considered part time if you work a shortened schedule due to Voluntary Plan A measures, mandatory furlough hours, or the banked leave time program hours.
 You'll get full credit.)